Skip to main content

 The best thing about Life Q30 sound is that they can hit a sweet spot for both bass lovers and audio purists.
 Stock tuning is a bit heavy on low-end, but they can sound fairly neutral after some EQ.

-Even the previous Q20 model is good to actively cancel noise, but Q30 make a step further.
+Even the previous Q20 model is good at actively canceling noise, but the Q30 make a step further.
 They can compete with the best ones, which is impressive considering their lower price tag.

 You can even toggle between different ANC modes or enable transparency mode when you need to hear your surroundings.